How to fix: NTLDR is missing, press any key to restart

 single Vista install and nothing else, "NeoSmart.net" has a fantastic article on "Recovering

-the Windows Vista Bootloader from the DVD
+the Windows Vista Bootloader from the DVD" and an awesome program

 called EasyBCD.
 It looks like they are